lostmygithubaccount/codai/help.md

-I am icode, a conversational AI assistant.
+I am codai, a conversational AI assistant.
 I can help you to read, write, and generate contextual content.

 Commands: